 ‘Executive reflection’ can help in pursuit of UN sustainable development goals

-This April coincides with the UN Sustainable Development Goal of Decent Work and Economic Growth and in light of this, Review contributor Jackie Arnold of Coach 4 Executives reflects on the power of Executive Reflection in tacking unemployment and low growth around the world.
+This April coincides with the UN Sustainable Development Goal of Decent Work and Economic Growth and in light of this, Review contributor Jackie Arnold of Coach 4 Executives reflects on the power of Executive Reflection in tackling unemployment and low growth around the world.

 This month the UN is looking to tackle the challenges and opportunities facing the world of work, including the green economy and modern slavery, as well as the need for financial investment in a sustainable future.